hshi-speech/Research-and-Analysis-of-Speech-Enhancement-or-Dereverberation/README.md

 Considering some characteristics of the network, training or designing some structures can improve the enhanced performance.
 * Transfer learning[[29]](http://staff.ustc.edu.cn/~jundu/The%20team/yongxu/demo/pdfs/Yong_ISCSLP2014.pdf) can improve the performance of the model on small databases by training on large databases and fine tuning on small databases.
 * In the way of multi-target learning (MTL) and combining various features, e.g., mel-frequency cepstral coefficients (MFCC), as input and output, the network can also achieve good results[[7]](https://arxiv.org/pdf/1703.07172.pdf).
+* And ASR learn in the way of MTL to improve performance[[41]](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.712.1367&rep=rep1&type=pdf).
 * Different networks are trained according to different SNR[[30]](https://www.researchgate.net/profile/Yu_Tsao/publication/307889660_SNR-Aware_Convolutional_Neural_Network_Modeling_for_Speech_Enhancement/links/57ee69e908ae280dd0ad5866.pdf).
 * [[31]](http://150.162.46.34:8080/icassp2018/ICASSP18_USB/pdfs/0005054.pdf) uses progressive learning to enhance the results step by step.
 The stacking of networks[[32]](https://web.cse.ohio-state.edu/~wang.77/papers/Wang-Wang1.icassp17.pdf) also shows the effect.
+* An additional inverse mapping network is introduced to reconstruct the noisy features from the enhanced ones (but this paper just show the performance of ASR)[[44]](https://arxiv.org/pdf/1809.02253.pdf).

 <b>Fusion Strategy</b>
 * Moerover, masking and mapping approaches show different effects on different scenarios, which shows some complementary. [[33]](https://ieeexplore.ieee.org/abstract/document/9054661/) proposes minimum difference masks to utilize this complementary, and fuses the spectrograms.